The Physics Of Archery

 Physics Of Archery — Archer's Paradox

-There is a very interesting physical phenomenon in the physics of archery, known as Archer's paradox.
+There is a very interesting physical phenomenon in the physics behind archery, known as Archer's paradox.
 When an arrow is released to the left (or right) of a bow and is deliberately aimed off target, it will straighten out during release and hit the target.
 This paradoxical situation is known as Archer's paradox.
 The figure below illustrates this.

 via Just plain Bill